 Anaphylactic shock is scary because it can occur so quickly.
 This is why it is important to have a proper diagnosis.
 If you suspect you or your child may have a wheat allergy, or any other allergy, it is important to get an accurate diagnosis so you know what to do to avoid a reaction or how to treat an unexpected exposure.

-Some people experience what is called wheat-dependent, exercise-induced anaphylaxis, which can be life-threatening.
+Some people experience what is called Wheat-Dependent Exercise-Induced Anaphylaxis (WDEIA), which can be life-threatening.
 People with this specific form of wheat allergy only notice symptoms if they exercise during the first few hours after eating wheat.
 One of two things happens in this case, either the exercise intensifies the immune response to wheat or it causes changes in the body that triggers an allergic reaction.
 People with this type of reaction may also experience an anaphylactic reaction if they consume wheat and aspirin together.

 It’s important to get an accurate diagnosis if you suspect a food allergy or sensitivity.
 Your doctor can use specific tests to get an accurate diagnosis so you can properly treat the condition.